performantdata/streaming-example/README.md

   This seems acceptable since this application would have nothing new to produce, and its termination serves as a notice that the input generator has terminated, which is probably an unusual condition.
+  (Not yet implemented.)

 * The JSON event objects are assumed to be newline-delimited.
   This appears to be the case for a sample of the black box output.
   Something like this needs to be assumed, since the bad output from the black box typically starts with an opening brace that doesn't have a matching closing brace.

+* Events from the black box are collected for a specific time interval (currently 30 seconds) _after which_ their summary is made available via HTTP.
+  That is, the summary of the events being collected in the current interval are not published.